zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/inertia/_index.md

 With Inertia page visits, the page layout stays visible and active while going from one page to the next, and only the page content is swapped out.

 This also means that way less data is sent over the network.
-Only the inital page load for the first page you open sends the server-rendered `index.html` and inits the Vue layout components.
+Only the initial page load for the first page you open sends the server-rendered `index.html` and inits the Vue layout components.
 For sub-sequent visits, only the required `props` data for the next page Vue component is sent via JSON, removing all HTML boilerplate that we today send over the wire on every page load, making page visits feel faster and smoother.

 #### Improved DX